CALL (800) 863-5312 TO SPEAK WITH A NEW MEXICO HIT AND RUN ACCIDENT INJURY LAWYER

 Contact a Lawyer Who Handles Hit and Run Cases

-At Zinda Law Group, our New Mexico hit and run accident injury attorneys have helped many accident victims get the compensation they deserved after suffering from an injury after a hit and run case.
-We may be able to help investigate the accident, negotiate with insurance companies, and help ensure that you don’t pay for an accident that’s not your fault.
+At Zinda Law Group, our New Mexico hit and run accident injury attorneys have helped many accident victims get the compensation they deserved after a hit and run injury.
+We can help you investigate the accident and seek recovery.

 We believe an accident victim should never have to worry about being able to afford legal representation.
 That is why we offer 100% free consultations, and why you pay nothing unless we win your case.
 That’s our No Win, No Fee Guarantee.